- Urban projects

 Perspective published an ABOUT, presenting how the European union Europe is supportings cities and how Brussels is taking advantage of this support in its territorial strategies for urban transition

 European regional policy

-European regional policy, also known as cohesion policy is the European Union’s main investment policy.
+European regional policy is the European Union’s main investment policy.
 It aims to reduce economic, social and territorial differences between regions and cities.
-It is comprised of five European Structural and Investment Funds (ESIF):
+It is comprised of four European funds:

 - European Regional Development Fund (ERDF);